cwand/mmct/README.md

     pip install mmct

-The source code is also available on GitHib and is free for use and modification: [mmct on GitHub](ttps://github.com/cwand/mmct/)
+The source code is also available on GitHub and is free for use and modification: [mmct on GitHub](https://github.com/cwand/mmct/)

 When the package has been installed, a test can be performed following the example below, in which we test whether a set of dice rolls could have been generated from rolling two fair dice 20 times and adding the eyes: